codesayanpalcoder/hateybazarey1/README.md

 ## Backend
 Set up the backend using Node.js and Express:

--Install Node.js and Express
+**Install Node.js and Express
--Create a server.js file and set up your server -Create routes for your API endpoints (e.g. GET, POST, PUT, DELETE) -Use a middleware like body-parser to parse incoming requests -Connect to your MongoDB database using a library like Mongoose
+**Create a server.js file and set up your server **Create routes for your API endpoints (e.g. GET, POST, PUT, DELETE) **Use a middleware like body-parser to parse incoming requests **Connect to your MongoDB database using a library like Mongoose

 ## Demo